 Add User Groups to DLP Policies

-To add the user groups defined previously to the DLP policies, see Add User Groups to a DLP Policy.
+To add the user groups defined previously to the DLP policies, see Include or Exclude a User Group from a DLP Policy.

 This will enforce policies based on the Azure AD and Office 365 organization unit a user belongs to.